Last updated April 27, 2020

 - (11) Protein electrochemistry

-- (12) Prediction of spectroscopic parameters using density functional theory calculations (4-h time block)
+- (12) Density functional theory calculations with ORCA (4-h time block)

 - (13) High-resolution mass spectrometry